mquan/backfillable/README.md

 ## Solution

 **backfillable** solves this problem by emulating how rails manages db migrations.
-The three core ideas are:
+The core principles that *backfillable* operates by are:

-1. **Backfills should be decoupled from migrations** - teams often resort to adding the backfill code as part of the migrations.
-However, backfill code tend to reference application code, which can easily become outdated/obsolete and cause error when running migrations.
-In the last example above, we don't even have a migration to latch on to run the backfill.
+1. **Backfills should be tracked and run similar to how rails migration works** - each backfill should be run only once.
+Developers should not need to know which ruby code or rake task to run in their development environment, just that they need to be reminded to run a generic rake task (`rake db:backfill`) when there are outstanding backfills

-2. **Backfills should be tracked and run similar to how rails migration works** - each backfill should be run and run only once.
-Developers do not need to be told which ruby code or rake task to run in their development environment, just that they need to be reminded to run a generic rake task (`rake db:backfill`) when there are outstanding backfills
+2. **Backfills should be decoupled from migrations** - both migrations and backfills have timestamp-based versions and should be run together in the order specified by their versions.

 3. **Backfills are not permanent** - unlike db migrations, backfills should be cleaned up once everyone has run them or when they are no longer relevant.
+Backfill code tend to reference application code, which can easily become outdated/obsolete and cause error when running along with migrations.

 ## Installation